metaplex-foundation/umi/docs/plugins.md

 });
 ```

-The slight issue with the code above is that the `Umi` type no longer reflect the actual instance.
+The slight issue with the code above is that the `Umi` type no longer reflects the actual instance.
 That is, TypeScript will complain that the `guards` property doesn't exist on the `Umi` type.
 To fix this, we can use TypeScript's [Module Augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) to extend the `Umi` type so it includes the new property like so

 ```ts
 declare module '@metaplex-foundation/umi' {